-A second issue concerns health and wellbeing.
+- 4. A second issue concerns health and wellbeing.
 Increasingly there are occasions during the day when, for short periods, there is gridlock on Main Street.
 The reasons for this are complex.
 It is a combination of factors including on-street parking on both sides of the street, the presence of large delivery vehicles and buses as well as an increase in cars seeking parking places.
 The result of this is a detrimental impact on air quality in the street.
-This situation is incompatible with our aspiration to ensure Garforth continues to be a great place to live.
+This situation is incompatible with our aspiration to ensure Garforth continues to be a great place to live. - 5.
 The third issue concerns identity.
 Main Street is a key factor in Garforth's identity as a distinct and cohesive community.
 Without a vibrant and busy centre, it is by no means clear that Garforth will retain its sense of identity and community feel.
-The survey carried out by the Neighbourhood Plan Forum in 2017 suggests many drivers are using the shoppers' car parks for all day parking; this significantly reduces the spaces available for shoppers.
-A proportion of these spaces are almost certainly being used by people working in the various retail businesses on the street.
+The survey carried out by the Neighbourhood Plan Forum in 2017 suggests many drivers are using the shoppers' car parks for all day parking; this significantly reduces the spaces available for shoppers.2 A proportion of these spaces are almost certainly being used by people working in the various retail businesses on the street.
 The survey found that 24% of spaces in the two principal car parks serving Main Street were available for short term parking.
 Nonetheless, if people lose the habit of visiting Main Street, social interactions will decline and, in time, Garforth could simply become a dormitory suburb of Leeds with no separate identity as a small town.
-This is incompatible with our vision for the future.
+This is incompatible with our vision for the future. - 6.
+There is no evident capacity for expansion in any of the existing car parks on Main Street.
+The obvious option would be the land at Town End (shown on Map 9) which has been derelict for some 15 years, having previously been the location of a petrol station.
+The land is privately owned by a person who does not live in Leeds.